dbissell6/Math4Cyber/08_Machine_Learning.md

 # Neural Networks (NN)

 Neural Networks are a set of algorithms, modeled loosely after the human brain, that are designed to recognize patterns.
 They interpret sensory data through a kind of machine perception, labeling, or raw input processing.
 The patterns they recognize are numerical, contained in vectors, into which all real-world data, be it images, sound, text, or time series, must be translated.

+## Components of a Neuron

+Neural Networks are non-linear models.
+This non-linearity arises primarily from the activation functions used in the neurons of the network.

+### Inputs

+These are the data points fed into the neuron.
+Each input will have an associated weight, reflecting the importance or strength of the input in determining the output.

+### Weights

+Weights are parameters that are learned during the training of the network.
+They scale the input data, amplifying or dampening the effect of inputs based on their relevance to the task.

+### Bias

+Bias allows the activation function to be shifted to the left or right, which can be critical for learning complex patterns.

+### Summation Function

+This function sums up all the inputs multiplied by their respective weights and adds the bias.
+This sum is then passed to the activation function.
+It's often just a simple weighted sum.

+### Activation Function

+This function takes the output of the summation function and applies a non-linear transformation, deciding how much and whether the signal should proceed further through the network.

+### Output

+The final output of the neuron after the activation function has been applied.
+This output can then be used as an input for subsequent layers in a neural network or as the final output for the last layer depending on the architecture.

 ## The Neural Network Flow